Hello! I'm LenaWorld Traveller & Professional Blogger

-Age: 25 (1992/04/07)
+Age: 27 (1992/04/07)

 Interests: Reading, shopping, relaxing on the beach, eating delicious food

-Motto: Life begins at the edge of your comfort zone.
+Motto: Life begins at the edge of your comfort zone

 I think it is because of my parents that I fell in love with the world.
 When I was growing up in Germany we would go on family holidays once a year.
 The most memorable one was a four-week trip to Venezuela where my mother grew up until she was 18 years old.
 She showed us her old house and school and I was fascinated by the difference between what I was used to in Germany and the rest of Europe and what I was now experiencing in Venezuela.
-The food was very different but most of what I tried was delicious, the people behaved differently and led quite different lives than the people who I know from back home.
+The food was very different but most of what I tried was delicious.
+I also noticed that the people behaved differently and led quite different lives than the people who I know from back home.

-I also would like you to know that I am using Affiliate Links throughout this website.
-If you purchase something through one of these links I will earn a small percentage of the sale, at no extra cost to you, so don’t hesitate to use these links.
+Also, I would like you to know that I am using Affiliate Links throughout this website.
+If you purchase something through one of these links I will earn a small percentage of the sale, at no extra cost to you.
+So, don’t hesitate to use these links.

-I am also using advertising on this website.
-Please note that advertising is not chosen by myself and I can’t speak to the quality of products or services advertised.
+I am also using advertising on The Social Travel Experiment.
+Please note that the adverts are not chosen by myself and I can’t speak to the quality of products or services advertised.
 Use at your own discretion.

 The last thing there is to say is “thank you” for your interest in me and my blog.
 I am looking forward to seeing more from you and I love getting to know the people who visit.

-So don’t hesitate to leave a comment anywhere on this website and if you want to you can also just drop me an email to say hi.
+So don’t hesitate to leave a comment anywhere on this website and if you want to, you can also just drop me an email to say hi.